Stories of everyday students, faculty, and alumni doing extraordinary things.

-Mars Hill University junior Maria Castro is moving mountains in North Carolina’s capital city.
+Mars Hill University political science major Maria Castro is moving mountains in North Carolina’s capital city.
 Maria is spending this semester as a legislative intern in the N.C.
 General Assembly.
 It’s a perfect fit for her, allowing her to pursue her lifelong love of politics which has led her to be president of the university’s College Democrats and an officer in the Latinx Student Association.

 Hailey Davis is a social work graduate of the class of 2017, currently pursuing her master’s degree at Columbia University in New York City.
 Her Mars Hill experience, an internship in Washington, DC, and her time in the Big Apple are preparing her for a life’s work of helping children and families who often struggle for basic needs and services.

 Carl Mattox recently graduated from the Master of Management program He was formerly a football player at Mars Hill University and has used what he learned here to build special connections and build his career opportunities.